flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 ### Tasks are Containerized Blocks of Compute

-You can think of Flyte tasks as containerized blocks of compute.
-When tasks are run in a Flyte backend, they are actually isolated from all other tasks.
-Consider this simple task:
+You can think of a Flyte task as a containerized block of compute.
+When a task is  run in a Flyte backend, is is isolated within its own container, separate from all other tasks.
+Consider this simple one:

 ```{code-cell} ipython3
 from typing import List